CurtinIDS/CIC_Carpentries_Python/README.md

 ### Windows
 - Open https://www.anaconda.com/distribution/#download-section with your web browser.
-- Download the Anaconda for Windows installer with Python 3.8.
-(If you are not sure which version to choose, you probably want the 64-bit Graphical Installer Anaconda3-...-Windows-x86_64.exe)
+- Download the Anaconda for Windows installer with Python 3.9.
+(If you are not sure which version to choose, you probably want the 64-bit Graphical Installer)
 - Install Python 3 by running the Anaconda Installer, using the recommended settings. **Make sure that Register Anaconda as my default Python 3.x option is checked – it should be in the latest version of Anaconda..**

 ## MacOS
 - Open https://www.anaconda.com/distribution/#download-section with your web browser.
-- Download the Anaconda Installer with Python 3.8 for macOS (you can either use the Graphical or the Command Line Installer).
+- Download the Anaconda Installer with Python 3.9 for macOS (You can either use the Graphical or the Command Line Installer).
 - Follow the Anaconda Python 3 installation instructions.
 Make sure that the install location is set to “Install only for me” so Anaconda will install its files locally, relative to your home directory.
 Installing the software for all users tends to create problems in the long run and should be avoided.

 ## Linux
 - Open https://www.anaconda.com/distribution/#download-section with your web browser.
-- Download the Anaconda Installer with Python 3.8 for Linux.
+- Download the Anaconda Installer with Python 3.9 for Linux (Select the 64-Bit (x86) Installer).

 (The installation requires using the shell.
 If you aren't comfortable doing the installation yourself stop here and request help at the workshop.)
 - Open a terminal window and navigate to the directory where the executable is downloaded (e.g., `cd ~/Downloads`).